TEACHERS

 (1979 thru 1992)

-All have left an indelible impression on me as men, as musicians and as teachers.
+Each have left an indelible impression on me as men, as musicians and as teachers.

 I gratefully and humbly acknowledge each of them for their compassion,